gdbecker/dbtLabsLearning/dbt Fundamentals Course Notes/README.md

 Learn the foundational steps of transforming data in dbt Cloud.
 Start by connecting dbt Cloud to a data warehouse and Git repository, then explore key concepts like modeling, sources, testing, documentation, and deployment.
 Get hands-on by building a model and running tests in dbt Cloud.
 Course duration is approximately 5 hours.

-All course notes are located here in the `main` repository branch.
+All course notes are located in the `main` repository branch.

 Check out branch `fundamentalsCourse` for all work done in the dbt Cloud IDE.